Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-chart.md

     }
     ```

 7. Replace `TODO1` with the following code.
-Note that the code uses the `Table.getDataBodyRange` method to get the range of data to be charted instead of the `getRange` method because we want to exclude the header row.
+Note that in order to exclude the header row, the code uses the `Table.getDataBodyRange` method to get the range of data you want to chart instead of the `getRange` method.

     ```js
     const currentWorksheet = context.workbook.worksheets.getActiveWorksheet();